Education Abroad Events

 You can attend the workshops above in-person OR watch the recorded workshop videos below at anytime.

 Study Abroad 101: Want to study abroad but not sure where to get started?
 Study Abroad 101 covers a variety of topics including program searching on our website, providing an overview of the process, and an overview of the timeline for you to better plan your study abroad experience.
 We recommend that all students attend a Study Abroad 101 session prior to meeting with an Education Abroad Advisor.
-Study Abroad 101 is offered every day in-person at 2 pm in 144 BB Comer Hall, during the fall and spring semesters.
+Study Abroad 101 is offered twice every day in-person at 10:00 am and at 2:00 pm in 144 BB Comer Hall, during the fall semester.

 Visa Research: When a student is unsure about the visa process, this is where they can get a head start!
 Education Abroad Advisors are here to help you research the next step in applying for a visa for the host country.
 We are NOT visa experts but are here to help research/point your students in the right direction.

-Starting in January 2025, students studying abroad in *some Schengen countries for 90 days or less will be required to register for the virtual ETIAS (European Travel Information and Authorization System) travel permit.
-This information is current as of August 2024.
+Students studying abroad in *some Schengen countries for 90 days or less will be required to register for the virtual ETIAS (European Travel Information and Authorization System) travel permit.
 Please visit the ETIAS website for the most up-to-date information and to acquire if needed. https://www.etiasvisa.com/

 * Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland